Widening participation strategy 2020-25

-1.3 This strategy elaborates on our aims in The Way Forward 2018-23, to be a world-leading, research-excellent, educationally-outstanding university, driven by creativity and curiosity, which fulfils its social, cultural, and economic obligations to Cardiff, Wales, the UK and the world.
-It brings together all our commitments in sub-strategies of The Way Forward, Education and Students Sub-Strategy, our Strategic Equality Plan and the Welsh Language Strategy (subject to approval in 2020-21) which relate to widening participation.
+1.3 This strategy elaborates on the university's vision to be a world-leading, research-excellent, educationally-outstanding university, driven by creativity and curiosity, which fulfils its social, cultural, and economic obligations to Cardiff, Wales, the UK and the world.
+It brings together all our commitments in our Education and Students Sub-Strategy, our Strategic Equality Plan and the Welsh Language Strategy (subject to approval in 2020-21) which relate to widening participation.
 In addition, our annual Fee and Access Plan will align to this strategy.

 1.4.
 Our Widening Participation strategy has four main aims: